jfhbrook/susitna/README.md

 ## Next Steps

-I finished WIC&I. Now I need to finish Crafting Interpreters.

-Then, I just need to implement the base language.
-This will require some strategy.
-CI can inform this to an extent.
-WIC&I suggests this ordering, in the name of maximum testability early on:
+I've finished both WIC&I and Crafting Interpreters, and I have a pretty good idea of the overall strategy I want to take.

+Generally speaking, I want to implement a tree walk interpreter in TypeScript, get the behavior and testing down, and then increase levels of sophistication towards a bytecode VM.
+I also believe I want to start with a stack as in clox, even though I'm working with an AST.

+WIC&I suggests this overall order for implementing things to start:

 - Get the Host module so it can do basic IO - prompting and output
 - Get error reporting infrastructure in place, so I can immediately report